britneyng/recipebook/README.md

 ## User Stories

 - As a user, I want to be able to add a recipe to a Cookbook.
-- As a user, I want to be able to view all my recipes that are contained in my cookbook.
+- As a user, I want to be able to view a list of all  recipes that are contained in my cookbook.
 - As a user, I want to create my own recipe with a name, ingredients, and instructions.
 - As a user, I want to be able to delete a recipe that was added to the Cookbook.

-###References/Process
+- As a user, I want to be able to save my added recipes to file before quitting the program.
+- As a user, I want to be able to load and view a list of previously saved recipes.

+### References/Process

 Initially, my classes were structured such that Recipe took in Lists of Strings to handle the ingredient/instruction component.
 I later made the design